api3dao/vitepress-docs/docs/explore/introduction/contributing.md

 <FlexStartTag/>

 # {{$frontmatter.title}}

 We think critical infrastructure, like API3 DAO's first-party oracles, should implement open and transparent contributor processes to align to our vision of being a programmatically driven protocol.

 To support DAO governance and inform voters, all teams publish a public proposal at regular intervals, meaning strategy & operations are accessible on the [API3 Governance Forum](https://forum.api3.org/) for all to understand.
 Additionally, teams generally update the community with retrospective reports.

-# API3 DAO welcomes community participation
+## Types of contributors

 Community participants within a Decentralized Autonomous Organization (DAO) have an active role in shaping the future of the project.
 Our aim is to simplify the process for those who wish to participate, providing predefined methods for engagement.
 Generally these take forum in three routes:

-1- Core team contributions 2- Completion of pre-defined bounties 3- New initiatives or ideas
+- Core team contributions
+- Completion of pre-defined bounties
+- New initiatives or ideas

 ### Contributors can engage with proposals made by the core teams